Geometric criteria for overtwistedness: Preliminaries

-In this section we review a number of relevant definitions and results in high dimensional contact topology which are used along the article.
-These preliminaries are necessary for an understanding of Theorem \ref{thm:main} and its proof.
+In this section we detail a number of relevant definitions and results in high--dimensional contact topology which are used along the article.
+In particular, we have included the definitions of the geometric objects in the statement of Theorem \ref{thm:main}.
+These preliminaries are necessary both for the understanding of its statement as well as its proof.